 Which WordPress plugin(s) can I use?

-You can use any free plugin that you like (the WordPress Plugin Directory is a good place to look and will cover most of your needs), but we will have sponsors providing some plugins free of charge that we will list here once we have them confirmed.
+You can use any free plugin that you like (the WordPress Plugin Directory is a good place to look and will cover most of your needs), In addition to that our sponsors have provided the following premium plugins that you can use free of charge:

 If there’s a specific piece of functionality that you’re looking for then I’d happily recommend some free plugins that you can use (so don’t hesitate to ask), but you’re welcome to use any free ones that you like.